i5ar/presets/README.md

 ### The iSarch Blender theme styled along with the brand.

-A sparkling blu dark theme
+A sparkling blu dark theme.

 ```css
    /* Blues */